fusioncharts/dev_centre_docs/fusiontime/fusiontime-component/y-axis-in-fusiontime.md

 }
 ```

-See it in a live chart.
-Click [here](https://jsfiddle.net/fusioncharts/f8akhcjt/).
+Click [here](https://jsfiddle.net/fusioncharts/f8akhcjt/) to see it in a live chart.

 ## Style Definition